ruvilonix/sick-genes/criteria.md

 *   **Complex protein assemblies:** Constituent genes of protein complexes with 4 or more components

 *   **Machine learning identified:** A gene predicted to be of interest based on machine learning algorithms, including genes that were not individually significant but were part of a gene panel that significantly discriminated between groups in ML analysis

-*   **Does not replicate with different statistical tests:**: Example where only the latter 1,184 should be included [2]:
-> Across the seven cell types, we identified 3,431 DEGs from MAST and 2,989 from Wilcoxon.
-Of those, 1,376 DEGs overlapped in the same direction and included 1,184 unique genes (PTSD snDEGs; Fig. 1f and Supplementary Table 7).

 ---